choria-legacy/marionette-collective/website/screencasts.md

 We believe screen casts give the best introduction to new concepts, so we've recorded several to complement the documentation.

-There's a [blip] channel that has all the videos, you can subscribe and follow there.
+There's a [YouTube] playlist that has all the videos, you can subscribe and follow there.
 There is also a [slideshare] site where presentations will go that we do at conferences and events.

 ## Introductions and Guides